ElderINTERalliance/WikiRaces/README.md

-# WikiRaces2021
+# WikiRaces

-This is the repository for the Interalliance WikiRaces 2021 competition
+This is the repository for the Interalliance WikiRaces competition

 Run `npm install` in the project directory to install the dependencies.